boltops-tools/pipedream/docs/_docs/examples/multiple-codebuild-projects.md

 Then create the 4 CodeBuild projects for testing:

-    for i in 1 2 3 4 ; do cb deploy demo$i --no-wait ; done
+    for i in 1 2 3 4 ; do pipe deploy demo$i --no-wait ; done

 ## CodePipeline